servicetitan/Stl.Fusion.Samples/docs/tutorial/Part11.md

 # Part 11: Fusion Authentication

-Fusion has its own authentication system based on

 ## Fusion Session

 One of the important elements in this authentication system is Fusion's own session.